 Bring in your laptops, tablets or smartphones and access free wireless internet anywhere in the library.

-Find information from Newspapers, Databases and Encyclopedias provided by the Mass Library System and the Board of Library Commissioners
+Find information from Newspapers, Databases and Encyclopedias provided by CWMARS, the Mass Library System, and the Massachusetts Board of Library Commissioners.

-OverDrive is the network-wide collection of ebooks and audio books free for library member use.
+OverDrive is the network-wide collection of ebooks, audio books, and magazines free for library member use.
 Titles in our OverDrive collection may be downloaded to a computer, transferred to a device, or accessed through an app on a smartphone or tablet.
 To borrow or place holds on digital titles you need a valid library card.
-More detailed information and links to the free software for OverDrive can be found at our digital catalog.
+More detailed information and links to the free software for OverDrive can be found at our digital catalog, linked here.

 Volunteers have always played a valuable role in helping Belding Library thrive.
 A huge thank you to all past and current library volunteers!
 We are now expanding the ways volunteers can help in the library –

 *Story readers – Animated folks to read stories on a Saturday morning to young children .